18F/uswds-jekyll/pages/announcements.md

 For system downtime information see the [System Downtime page](/downtime/) for planned downtime and [SCINet Forum Announcements page](https://forum.scinet.usda.gov/c/announcements/6) (must have a SCINet account to access) about unplanned outages/system status.

+## 27-July-2021 No SCINet priority node purchases this year

+We will not be making priority node purchases through the SCINet Program this year.
+We added a large number of nodes to Ceres in the past several years that either replaced older, less reliable nodes or were new nodes that increased our overall capacity.
+In addition, we brought the Atlas Cray computer online at Mississippi State University, and we will be adding a backup storage system at the National Ag Library in the next month.

+These actions should provide sufficient computational power and storage for scientists to conduct their high-performance computing research without a unit needing to purchase its own nodes.

+We will re-assess the situation as scientific needs continue to change.

 ## 07-July-2021

 Update: Site Service at Ames is available.
 Internet2 circuit vendor Lumen has determined a fiber cut from a local construction company to be the cause of the outage.
 Fiber splicing has been completed, and fiber crews are hands off.
 No further impact is expected.